packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 ## Backing up the data

-Private Packagist Self-Hosted uses three different storages.
+Private Packagist Self-Hosted stores data in three different ways.
 A PostgreSQL database used as primary storage, a Redis database used as secondary storage, cache, and job queue, and a file/blob storage for uploaded artifacts and dist files used during composer install.

 To avoid any data inconsistency and random errors during application usage all three of them need to be backed up and restored at the same time.

-Please note that you won't be able to restore Private Packagist Self-Hosted Kubernetes from snapshots created via Private Packagist Self-Hosted Replicated Native.
+Please note that you won't be able to restore Private Packagist Self-Hosted Kubernetes from snapshots created by Private Packagist Self-Hosted Replicated Native.

 ### Stop the Private Packagist application